anyuzx/HIPPS-DIMES/README.md

 ### Input files

 This script accept input files in two formats.
-If the input file is a Hi-C contact map, it can be in either `.cool` format or pure text format.
+If the input file is a Hi-C contact map, it can be in either `.cool` format (see https://github.com/open2c/cooler for details of the `cooler` library) or pure text format.
 If the input file is a mean spatial distance map, the script only accepts a pure text formatted file.
 The text format for a matrix is the following: each row of the file corresponds to the row of the matrix.
 Values are space-separated.
 The